 Vedanta intends to become an ESG leader in the natural resources sector.
-Our ESG a low-carbon economy, the demand of metals and minerals is expected to grow significantly.
+Our ESG strategy intertwines with our business growth plans.
+As the world transitions towards a low-carbon economy, the demand of metals and minerals is expected to grow significantly.
 Vedanta produces nine out of the 17 metals & minerals that will lay the foundation for green technologies such as Electric Vehicles, solar, and wind power generation, and battery storage.
 It is in this context that our refreshed vision takes on new meaning.
 Our goal is to produce these metals responsibly.